rust-lang/book/second-edition/src/ch03-05-control-flow.md

 ## Control Flow

-Deciding whether or not to run some code depending on if a condition is true or deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
+Deciding whether or not to run some code depending on if a condition is true and deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
 The most common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.

 ### `if` Expressions

-An `if` expression allows us to branch our code depending on conditions.
-We provide a condition and then state, “If this condition is met, run this block of code.
+An `if` expression allows you to branch your code depending on conditions.
+You provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”